 Legitimise your stay in the city of Matsuyama by checking yourself into a traditional ryokan, and wandering the city in a cotton yukata.

-And if baring it all in a communal bathhouse isn’t your cup of matcha, you can still defrost those toes at ashi-yu (public foot bath) by the Botchan Karakuri clock for free.
+And if baring it all in a communal bathhouse isn’t your cup of matcha, you can still defrost those toes at the city's ashi-yu (public foot bath) by the Botchan Karakuri clock for free.

 Stick around and watch the clock come to life with each stroke of the hour from 8AM - 10PM

 *Bonus* Indulge in the prefecture’s speciality - Japanese Mikan Oranges